 A fulfilment company typically ties up with multiple shipping carriers.
 Since a fulfillment center operates to fulfil direct-to-consumer orders as soon as they are placed, they need shipping carriers to pick up shipments at least daily.
-It ensures orders are delivered to consumers in time and faster as promised.
+It ensures orders are delivered to consumers on time and faster than promised.

 Enhanced Focus on Core Business Operations